PrincetonUniversity/HPC_R_Workshop/README.md

 ### Getting Started

-See our [R and RStudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio) knowledge base webpage for getting started with the Research Computing clusters.
+See our [R and RStudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio) knowledge base for getting started with the Research Computing clusters.

 ### Authorship